SlavovLab/DART-ID/docs/mass-spec/methods.md

 &nbsp;

-DART-ID supports related methods and technologies developed in the [Slavov Laboratory](http://slavovlab.net).
+DART-ID supports and is supported by related methods and technologies developed in the [Slavov Laboratory](http://slavovlab.net).
 These methods include:

 * [Single-Cell ProtEomics by Mass Spectrometry (SCoPE-MS)](http://slavovlab.net/2016_SCoPE-MS/index.html)
 * [Single-Cell ProtEomics by Mass Spectrometry (SCoPE2)](http://scope2.slavovlab.net)